ome/omero-guides/index.rst

 :doc:`example` presents a step-by-step example of a typical OMERO user workflow from import to figure creation.

-:doc:`example_fmanager` gives a typical workflow of a facility manager helping and guiding their users to use the local OMERO ecosystem.
+:doc:`example_facility_manager` gives a typical workflow of a facility manager helping and guiding their users to use the local OMERO ecosystem.

 General
 -------